 A: We require proof of all age-appropriate vaccines including a copy of your dog's rabies certificate.
 If you have any questions about required vaccinations, please get in touch.
 Vaccine records can be mailed, emailed, or provided in person.

-A: No need to put off training!
-Our positive methods can be used with even the youngest of pups.
-We do require that your puppy has been home for at least two weeks, is up to date on age appropriate vaccines and has been cleared by your vet before starting.
+A: Our positive methods can be used with even the youngest of pups.
+We do require that your puppy has been home for at least three weeks, is up to date on age appropriate vaccines and has been cleared by your vet before starting at the academy.

 A: Of course not!
 Old dogs can learn new tricks too!
 Whether your older dog needs better manners and obedience, or just needs more enrichment, training will be a great activity for them!

 A: Yes!
 We have experience working with both blind and deaf dogs and have creative solutions for providing them with an enriching training experience.

 A: We focus on training for companion dogs and provide training in both group and private settings.
 A few examples of things we can help you with include: obedience, puppy training, leash training, house training, pet manners, behavioral concerns, heelwork, distraction work and proofing, tricks and other activities, and enrichment.
 We also offer workshops and custom lessons on many different areas.

 A: We utilize different types of markers in training these include things like marker words, clickers, sounds, and gestures.
 A marker is used to tell an animal exactly what they did to earn a reward.
 For more about clicker training check out the article Getting Started With Clicker Training.

 A: We have helped dogs with all different types of issues and from all backgrounds, and we want to help your dog too!
 Don't worry if your dog is a "wild child," that is what we are here for!